wttech/CQ-Actions/README.md

 * Please note that if jobs queue wont be setup (or will be setup incorectly) CQ-Actions will use default main jobs-queue witch is parallel (this in certain circumstances it may be unwanted).

+#### CQ-Action jobs queue tests

+For testing purpose  check two files from /src/test/java folder :

+* SimpleActionExample.java
+* CreateActionNodes.groovy

+SimpleActionExample mus be running on Author instance. (you can simply move it to src/java, build and install created JAR as bundle).
+CreateActionNodes is Groovy script witch creates special nodes under /content/usergenerated/action/ path in JCR (same as ActionRegistryService.createActionNode method).
+Adjust parameters in script, run it and check the CQ logs.

 # Commercial Support